-In the future, we expect we will need to raise additional capital to finance our operations which cannot be assured.
-As of September 30, 2017, without giving effect to the anticipated net proceeds from this offering, we have concluded that this circumstance raises substantial doubt about our ability to continue as a going concern within one year after the issuance date of our consolidated financial statements for the year ended September 30, 2017.
+In the future, we expect we will need to raise additional capital to finance our operations which cannot be assured, on acceptable terms, or at all.
+If sufficient funds on acceptable terms are not available when needed, we will be required to significantly reduce our operating expenses.
+As a result, we have concluded that this circumstance raises substantial doubt about our ability to continue as a going concern.
 See Note 1 to our consolidated financial statements appearing in this prospectus for additional information.